hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ## Language data roles

-This is a large category that includes what are perhaps the most obvious job titles for linguists.
+This is a broad category that includes what are perhaps the most obvious job titles for linguists.
 Even here, though, most job titles actually aren't *linguist*.
 In fact, most jobs with the title "linguist" tend to be translation-related, and _not_ what linguistics PhDs are trained to do.
 I'm including all jobs in this category that engage with data for machine learning in all its aspects from annotation to data science to training models.

 ### Less technical: analytical linguist and variants

 Work with the data that is used to train machine-learning models at various stages of the process and/or with the people who annotate the data.
 May require some technical skills (mostly data analysis or SQL).
+Most jobs are at tech companies.

 Some job titles: **Linguist, Analytical linguist, Computational Linguist, Principal Computational Linguist, AI Linguist, Technical Linguist, Language Engineer, Language Data Researcher, Data Specialist, Product Operations Manager, Annotation Project Lead**.